Sonlux/K8S-Anomaly-Detection-and-Remediation/README.md

-The Kubernetes Monitoring and Remediation System is a comprehensive solution for monitoring Kubernetes clusters, detecting anomalies, and providing remediation recommendations.
+# Kubernetes Monitoring, Remediation, and RAG System

+This project provides a comprehensive solution for monitoring Kubernetes clusters, detecting anomalies, providing remediation recommendations, and answering queries about Kubernetes using a Retrieval Augmented Generation (RAG) system with real-time Minikube integration.

 ### Architecture Diagram